Zebradil/powerline-taskwarrior/README.md

 Configuration
 -------------

-If you have custom name for `task`, you should specify it in segment configuration.
+If you have a custom name for `task` command, it should be specified in the segment configuration.
 `powerline_taskwarrior.active_task` and `powerline_taskwarrior.next_task` segments accept `description_length` parameter.
 It's maximum length of description.
 If the description is longer, it is truncated by words.
 `powerline_taskwarrior.next_task` segment accepts `ignore_active` parameter.
 If it set to `true` segment will be shown